-- ICANN performing well re SSR of the DNS, improvements possible, sensitive points signalled - Clarity of process satisfactory, improvements possible, adaptation to moving targets necessary - Balance required between openness and needs for confidentiality esp. regarding security issues is ongoing challenge and process - Need to define Risk Management Framework; work undertaken for the purpose, including Board Working Group and community's DSSA - Consideration of TAS incident necessary; this is an ongoing process and no final finding nor recommendation has been made
+- ICANN appeared to be performing within acceptable parameters at the time of the study.
+We may urge to revise this conclusion depending on the solution and explanation of the TAS incident - Clarity of process satisfactory, improvements possible, adaptation to moving targets necessary - Balance required between openness and needs for confidentiality esp. regarding security issues is ongoing challenge and process - Need to define Risk Management Framework; work undertaken for the purpose, including Board Working Group and community's DSSA - Consideration of TAS incident necessary; this is an ongoing process and no final finding nor recommendation has been made